edgedb/edgedb/docs/datamodel/links.rst

     };

-The reverse lookup of who owns a particular ``ReservedParking`` spot can be done by using a backward link traversal like so:
+The reverse lookup of who owns a particular ``ReservedParking`` spot can be done by using a *backlink* traversal like so:

 .. code-block:: edgeql